talent-garden/dp-api-docs/source/includes/_user.md

       -H "Authorization: Bearer YOUR_JWT"
 ```

-> The above command returns JSON structured like this:
+> The above command returns Array structured like this:

 ```json
 [